PalisadoesFoundation/pattoo/docs/configuration.rst

      -
    * -
      - ``ip_listen_address``
      - IP address used by the ``pattoo_apid`` daemon for providing data to remote clients.
+Default of '0.0.0.0' which indicates listening on all available network interfaces.
+You can also use IPv6 nomenclature such as ``::``.
+The ``pattoo`` APIs don't support IPv6 and IPv4 at the same time.
    * -
      - ``ip_bind_port``
      - TCP port of used by the ``pattoo_apid`` daemon for providing data to remote clients.
 Default of 20202.